-A passion for traveling and shooting landscape photography fuels the paintings and monotypes by Santa Fe-based artist Forrest Moses.
-Born 1934 in Virginia, he earned his BFA from Washington and Lee University in 1956 and served as a naval officer in the Philippines, Japan, and other Far East destinations, which had a strong visual and philosophical influence on him.
+A passion for traveling and shooting landscape photography fuels the paintings and monotypes of Santa Fe-based artist, Forrest Moses.
+Moses earned his BFA from Washington and Lee University in 1956.
+He served as a naval officer in the Philippines, Japan, and other Far East destinations, all of which had a strong visual and philosophical influence on him.

-He discovered art and architecture the year he spent in Europe and formalized his education in graduate school at Pratt Institute in New York.
-Moses designed interiors, furniture, and ceramics in Houston before turning to full-time painting.
-In 1965 he moved to the Monterey Peninsula in California, an area rich with rollicking hills, crashing waves, hushed forests, and a peaceful nature — perfect for his preferred isolation and routine.
+Forrest Moses discovered art and architecture during the year he spent in Europe and when he formalized his education in graduate school at Pratt Institute in New York.
+The artist designed interiors, furniture and ceramics in Houston before turning to full-time painting.
+In 1965, he moved to the Monterey Peninsula in California, an area rich with rollicking hills, crashing waves and hushed forests - a peaceful and idyllic natural environment perfect for his preferred isolation and routine.

-Painting became Moses’ exercise in contemplating of nature and unfolding truth by observation.
-His emphasis on land and sea teetered on their fragile line of meeting.
+Painting became Moses’ way of contemplating Nature and unfolding truth through observation.
+In his art, Moses' emphasis on land and sea focused on their fragile line of meeting.
 Seeking a place in the sun, he relocated to Santa Fe, N.M., where he has been working since 1969.

-Moses’ resumé includes more than 40 solo exhibitions at galleries, universities, and museums in Seattle, San Francisco, Santa Fe, Dallas, Houston, Los Angeles, New York City, Denver, Albuquerque, Austin, and abroad.
-He also has participated in numerous group and invitational shows, lectured and taught, and engaged in printmaking.
+Moses’ resumé includes more than 40 solo exhibitions at galleries, universities and museums in Seattle, San Francisco, Santa Fe, Dallas, Houston, Los Angeles, New York City, Denver, Albuquerque, Austin, as well as internationally.
+The artist has also participated in numerous group and invitational shows, lectured and taught and practiced the art of printmaking.